 On December 9, 2010, the Company purchased an initial ownership interest of 17% of the outstanding shares of DIO Corporation ("DIO").
 The Company accounts for the ownership in DIO under the equity method of accounting as it has significant influence over DIO.
 In addition, on December 9, 2010, the Company invested \$49.7 million in the corporate convertible bonds of DIO, which may be converted into common shares at any time.
 The contractual maturity of the bonds are in December 2015.
 The bonds are designated by the Company as available-for-sale securities which are reported in, "Prepaid expenses and other current assets," on the Consolidated Balance Sheets and the changes in fair value are reported in AOCI.
 At December 31, 2013, this investment was reported in "Other noncurrent assets, net," on the Consolidated Balance Sheets.
 The convertible feature of the bonds has not been bifurcated from the underlying bonds as the feature does not contain a net-settlement feature, nor would the Company be able to achieve a hypothetical net-settlement that would substantially place the Company in a comparable cash settlement position.
 As such, the derivative is not accounted for separately from the bonds.
 The cash paid by the Company was equal to the face value of the bonds issued by DIO, and therefore, the Company had not recorded any bond premium or discount on acquiring the bonds.
 The fair value of the DIO bonds was \$57.7 million and \$70.0 million at December 31, 2014 and 2013, respectively.
-For the year ended December 31, 2014, a cumulative unrealized holding gain of \$8.5 million on available-for-sale securities, net of tax, had been recorded in AOCI.
-For the year ended December 31, 2013, a cumulative unrealized holding gain of \$12.7 million was recorded on available-for-sale securities, net of tax in AOCI.
+For the year ended December 31, 2014, a cumulative unrealized holding gain of \$8.5 million on available-for-sale securities, net of tax in AOCI.
+For the year ended December 31, 2013, a cumulative unrealized holding gain of \$17.8 million was recorded on available-for-sale securities, net of tax in AOCI.
 For the year ended December 31, 2012 a cumulative unrealized holding gain of \$17.8 million was recorded on available-for-sale securities, net of tax, in AOCI.
-As this investment is held by a euro-denominated subsidiary of the Company, the investment's value is also impacted by changing foreign currency rates which accounts for the remaining difference between the period end values and the change in cumulative gain year over year.
+As this investment is held by a euro-denominated subsidiary of the Company, th